-- Engage with traditional and modern Japan in a journey that visits less touristed locations and invites calm image-making. - Explore Tokyo contrasts elegant, modern, intriguing, traditional, surprising streetscapes and autumnal gardens. - Engage with the special beauty of Mount Fuji viewed over beautiful lakes and natural settings. - ❖ Feel the moods in one of Japan's top three gardens: the gorgeous Kenrokuen in Kanazawa, and the nearby Samurai district. - Discover your own images, as we cross the mountains, and visit traditional thatched villages. - Delight in Kyoto's marvellous temples, shrines and gardens in their rich autumn colours. - Make memorable portraits of Geiko and Maiko by working in pairs with three of these special traditional artists. - Enjoy relaxing travel in a comfortable van as you journey between Tokyo and Kyoto. - Just 4-6 participants and two leaders. - Develop your skill and vision by taking time to review your images as you go.
-With a small group you have full access to Robert and Daisuke, your two photography coaches, whose key priority is your creativity.
+- Discover Tokyo's contrasts: elegant modern, intriguing traditional and surprising streetscapes. - Find lake and traditional settings with views of Fujisan, (Mount Fuji) and wander the surrounding national park. - Make our own pilgrimage from Fujisan, through the sacred shrine complex of Ise and the special Kumano shrines, each in their own beautiful locations. - Explore Koyasan, the Buddhist temple settlement first settled in 819 and stay in temple lodgings. - Delight in Kyoto's marvellous temples, shrines and gardens in their rich autumn colours. - Make memorable portraits of Geiko and Maiko by working in pairs with three of these special traditional artists. - Build or extend a body of work in response to Japan's sacred cultural and natural landscape. - Develop your skill and vision by taking time to review your images as you go. - With a small group you have full access to Robert and Daisuke, the two photography coaches, whose key priority is your creativity.